The University of Saskatchewan Jazz Intensive at the SaskTel Saskatchewan Jazz Festival

 Contact

-Questions regarding Jazz Intensive educational content may be directed to Coordinator Dean McNeill at dean.mcneill@usask.ca
+Questions regarding University of Saskatchewan Jazz Intensive educational content may be directed to Coordinator Dean McNeill at dean.mcneill@usask.ca

 Questions about registration may be directed to Jazz Festival Executive Director Shannon Josdal at shannon@saskjazz.com.